chelsea-designs/DCFideas/README.md

 ## Credits

 ### **Content**
-- The code and text for this website was created by Andrew Llewellyn.
+- The code and text for this website was created by Chelsea Williams.

 ### **Media**
 - The main Image on the home page is from [Pixabay](https://pixabay.com/)

 ### **Code**
-- HTML & JS for scroll to top function adapted from [Dev](https://dev.to/ljcdev/scroll-to-top-button-in-vanilla-js-beginners-2nc)
 - HTML for the navbar and form adapted from [Bootstrap](https://getbootstrap.com/)
 - HTML for modals adapted from [Bootstrap](https://getbootstrap.com/)
 - JQuery for validation from Task Manager walkhtrough project by Code Institute